 Distant site providers must use place of service -02 to denote the telehealth visit when the worker isn't located in their home.
-Distant site providers must use place of service -10 to denote the telehealth visit when the worker is located in their home.
+Distant site providers must use place of service -10 to denote the telehealth visit when the worker is located in their home and will be reimbursed at the non-facility rate.